Science and the scientific method are among humanity’s highest achievements.

 Many scientists do brilliant, noble work.
 They are generally aware of the problems science’s credibility faces, especially in recent years.

-With universities becoming increasingly expensive, science is headed down a slippery slope.
+With universities becoming increasingly expensive, the growing anti-science movement is headed down a slippery slope.
 Unchecked, it could become a reinforcement of the upper-class status and little else.

 It’s reminiscent of high priests of the Dark Ages.
 Only they had the ‘power’ to read the word of Word of God to the feeble-minded masses.